creativetechnologylab/interactive-typography-opentype-p5/README.md

 ## Introduction

 In the realm of generative art, typography occupies a unique space, serving as a bridge between conventional design elements and algorithmic unpredictability.
-This [p5.js sketch](https://github.com/creativetechnologylab/interactive-typography-p5/blob/main/sketch.js) seeks to delve into the granular aspects of type manipulation, building on the foundational work of [Generative Gestaltung](http://www.generative-gestaltung.de/2/).
+This [p5.js sketch](https://github.com/creativetechnologylab/interactive-typography-p5/blob/main/sketch.js) seeks to delve into the granular aspects of type manipulation, building on the typographic scripts supplied generously by [Generative Gestaltung](http://www.generative-gestaltung.de/2/).
+We build on their framework by simplyfying the sketch to a general template that allows learners to build their own creations.

 ## Architectural Overview